Is Affordable Healthcare Within Reach?

 Correction: A previous version of this story stated that the executive director of California's health insurance exchange is an unpaid, parttime position.
 It is a fulltime and paid position.

-SAN DIEGO Millions of Californians buy their own health insurance.
+Millions of Californians buy their own health insurance.
 For many of them, coverage is becoming too expensive.

 Billy Stevens runs an auto repair shop in San Diego’s North County.
 Stevens doesn’t want his real name used, for fear his insurer would cancel his health coverage.